 Regardless of the field of sonography students pursue, an associate degree in diagnostic medical sonography is a surefire way to jumpstart your profession.
 Take note.
 Many employers will hire DMS professionals based on industry certification, proficiencies, and expertise.
 Therefore, pursuing higher studies isn’t necessary.
-Whether you’re pursuing an associate program or bachelor’s degree, make sure that program has several hands-on experiences and must be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Whether you’re pursuing an associate program or bachelor’s degree, make sure that the program has several hands-on experiences and must be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-After completing a program, graduates must obtain an allied health certification to earn a higher income, career advancement, and pursue more rewarding job opportunities.
+After completing a program, graduates must obtain an allied health certification to earn a higher income, and career advancement, and pursue more rewarding job opportunities.
 The ARDMS – American Registry For Diagnostic Medical Sonography is a highly recognized licensing organization in the US and worldwide for diagnostic medical sonographers.

 Top Medical Sonography Associate Programs: